superduper-io/superduper/docs/content/fundamentals/datalayer_overview.md

 ### `db.predict`

-Infer predictions from models hosted by `superduper`.
+Infer predictions from models hosted by `Superduper`.
 Read more about this and about models [here](../apply_api/model.md).